Feliciaratau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays all lines of the file starting with a letter 19-AZ replaces all characters A and c from input Zand e respectively
+displays all lines of the file starting with a letter 19-AZ replaces all characters A and c from input Zand e respectively 20-hiago creates a script that remove all letters c and C from input 21-reverse writes a script that reverses its input 22-users_and_homes writes a script that displays all users and their home directories , sorted by users